hunter-teacher-cert/currdev_unit_plan-p5_4eva/unit-plan.md

 ## Final Project (3 days):

 ### Lesson 1:
++ *Aim*: I can propose the design of my final project
 + Brainstorming / Proposals
 + Proposal doc turn in + drawing

 ### Lesson 2:
++ *Aim*: I can set and accomplish a goal related to my final project
 + Worktime (set individual goals at start of class)

 ### Lesson 3:
++ *Aim*: I can give and receive feedback on my final project
 + Peer Feedback / Gallery Walk

 ---